 VLP Training for Administrators | Elementary Principals and one Assistant Principal | Summer and Fall Dates |

-- Professional Learning Opportunities with TNTP: PWCS has partnered with TNTP to provide professional learning opportunities.
+- Professional Learning Opportunities with The New Teacher Project (TNTP): PWCS has partnered with TNTP to provide professional learning opportunities.
 TNTP is an organization known for its expertise in educational training and curriculum implementation.
 This collaboration will allow all teachers the opportunity to be trained in best practices with high-quality instructional materials.

 - Summer: Throughout the summer, teachers can engage in numerous sessions to support the use of HMH, UFLI, and Newsela.
 Sessions are offered K-8.

 - During the Year: Throughout the school year, TNTP will be supporting our continued implementation and growth.
-They will be on-sight at schools three times a year to provide coaching support to staff.
-Additionally, they will work with our English Language Arts team to provide monthly sessions to our reading specialists K-8.
+They will be on-site at schools three times a year to provide coaching support to staff.
+Additionally, they will work with our ELA team to provide monthly sessions to our reading specialists K-8.

-The English Language Arts team will be responsible for monitoring implementation practices, providing support, and collaborating with TNTP on trainings. - Lexia: PWCS will provide additional support to school staff and leaders implementing Lexia.
-The goals will be to strengthen understanding around the program, how it is utilized with teacher instruction, and understanding data reports to monitor progress.
+The ELA team will be responsible for monitoring implementation practices, providing support, and collaborating with TNTP on trainings. - Lexia: PWCS will provide additional support to school staff and leaders implementing Lexia.
+The goals will be to strengthen understanding of the program, how it is utilized with teacher instruction, and understanding of data reports to monitor progress.
 This training will occur in the fall and throughout the school year.

 - Reading Specialists